busujima-yuii/5425-project/README.md

 ## Output

-The summariser generates a detailed analysis of the video content, saved in the `results` directory as `{video_name}_results.json`.
+The analyser generates a detailed analysis of the video content, saved in the `results` directory as `{video_name}_results.json`.
 The analysis includes:

 ### Overall Analysis
 - Primary Dialogue Type (e.g., action, horror, comedy, romance, fantasy)